cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-analyze-session.md

 # gpsupport analyze_session

 This tool traces busy processes associated with a Cloudberry Database session.
-The information collected can be used by VMware Support for root cause analysis on hung sessions.
+The information collected can be used for root cause analysis on hung sessions.

 ## Usage